◎ Chinese astrologists from Hong Kong note that the exploding meteor is an ill-omen for Jiang Zemin.

 On the evening of Oct.
 4, a meteor exploded over Shangri-La County, Yunnan Province.
-According to NASA, the fireball exploded with the force of 540 tonnes of TNT.
+According to NASA, the fireball exploded with the force of 540 tons of TNT.

 Chinese astrologists from Hong Kong note that the event is an ill-omen for former Chinese Communist Party (CCP) leader Jiang Zemin.